samanthangsy/codewords/Weekly Diary/04/readme.md

 <img src="syntax.png">

 UPDATE: Github is actually awesome and I get why people use it.
+I must admit that I have learnt the hard way after realising going back and forth through my notes and folders on my laptop really tedious and I should have stuck to Github earlier.

-I'm not going to lie, Github scares me.
+Github scares me.
 I have always been taking down notes on my notes app on my laptop and taking a bunch of screenshots to look back on.
 That's what i'm the most comfortable with.
 Today we learnt the basics of github and here are some of my notes below.

 - GitHub pages are public webpages hosted and easily published through GitHub.
 - MAKE WEEKLY FOLDERS ON GITHUB